proximcreation/Boilerplate/README.md

 $ grunt
 ```

-Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)
+Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000).

-That's it! your application should be running by now, to proceed with your development check the other sections in this documentation.
-If you encounter any problem try the Troubleshooting section.

 ## Live Example
-Browse the live MEAN.JS example on [http://meanjs.herokuapp.com](http://meanjs.herokuapp.com).
+Browse the Boilerplate on [http://sylvainlap.herokuapp.com](http://sylvainlap.herokuapp.com).

+## Heroku
+This Boilerplate comes with a Procfile for Heroku.